ipld/go-ipld-prime/schema/gen/go/HACKME.md

 The exported types for purposes 4 and 6 are emitted from two distinct `NodebuilderGenerator` instances.

-For kinds that have more than one known representation strategy, there may be more than two implementations of `NodeGenerator` and `NodebuilderGenerator`!
-(There's always one for the type-semantics node+builder, and then one more *for each* representation strategy.)
+For every variation in type kind and representation strategy for that type kind, one type implementing `TypeGenerator` is composed, and it has functions which yield all the other interfaces for addressing the various purposes.

 ### How are files and their contents grouped?